 The George W. Bush Presidential Library and Museum has a replica of the Oval Office and exhibits that commemorate the tragic events of September 11.
 Check out the Dallas Arboretum for some nature exploration.
 It’s a short drive from downtown Dallas and has seasonal exhibits, concerts, and wine and food events throughout the year.
 Head up Reunion Tower for views across the city from the observation deck.

-If you’re planning to visit a few of these Dallas, Texas attractions, consider purchasing a Dallas CityPASS to save tonnes of money on entry fees.
+If you’re planning to visit a few of these Dallas attractions, consider purchasing a Dallas CityPASS to save tonnes of money on entry fees.

 Wander around the Dallas Farmers Market before heading over to the Bishop Arts District, a gentrified neighbourhood that’s now brimming with cute boutique shops and fine dining and casual eateries alike.

 Deep Ellum is the trendy ‘hood and it’s here that you can check out the city’s funky street art scene.
-Try your hand at two-stepping at Mama Tried or Adair’s Saloon, honky tonk bars with live music most weekends.
+Try your hand at two-stepping at Adair’s Saloon, a honky tonk bar with live music most weekends.